nadunindunil/article-api/README.md

 go run main.go
 ```

-Find the swagger file in http://localhost:3000/swagger/index.html
+Find the swagger UI in http://localhost:3000/swagger/index.html

 use
 ```